TimBilliet/bq76930/README.md

 # ESP-IDF BQ76930 driver (WIP)
 Many thanks to https://github.com/mikethezipper for the original Arduino code.

-## This currently doesn't work, there are some problems with writing the registers on the BMS IC.
 ## Info
 This version only supports 10 cells, no temperature readings, no discharge protection.\
 This version has only been tested on the IC with CRC.\

-Things that do work:
+Things that currently work:
 - Cell voltage reading
+- Pack voltage reading
+- Charge current reading
 - Overvoltage protection
-- Undervoltage protection
+- Undervoltage detection (protection hasn't been test since i have a charge only bms)
 - Balancing
-- Charge current measurement

 # Fixes/changes of the original Arduino code.
 - Charge current wasn't calculated properly, the shunt resistor value wasn't being used.
 A hardcoded number was used.